laconiajs/website/docs/guides/invoking-other-lambdas.md

 ```

 The invoker also supports `Event` invocation type (asynchronous Lambda
-execution), which can be called replacing `requestResponse` with
+execution), which can be called by replacing `requestResponse` with
 `fireAndForget`.